 5. Management Discussion and Analysis

-The Management Discussion and Analysis as required by the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) is incorporated herein by reference and forms an integral part of this report.
-(Annexure 2)
+The Management Discussion and Analysis as required in terms of the Listing Regulations is annexed to the report (Annexure 2) and is incorporated herein by reference and forms an integral part of this report.

 2. Economic Outlook